-Windows tries to start the TestTrack service and encounters an error.
-Windows reboots itself in an attempt to restart the service.
-It is possible to get into this reboot loop due to installation problems with any Windows service.
+Windows tries to start the Helix ALM service and encounters an error.
+Windows restarts in an attempt to start the service.
+It is possible to get into this loop due to installation problems with any Windows service.

-You need to disable the TestTrack service.
+You need to disable the Helix ALM service.
 Before continuing, make sure you have the Windows CD and know the System Administrator password.

 - Set CD-ROM as initial boot device in system BIOS.

 - Start the computer using the Windows CD.
 Windows will start in the Setup menu.

 - In the recovery function window, enter 'c' for Console.